totalspectrum/spin2cpp/README.md

   translation of the PASM code in the file.
 In other cases, causes the DAT section to be compiled into a separate GCC section containing inline GAS code.
-This option is still experimental and may not always work correctly.
+This option is still experimental and may not always work correctly, but it dramatically improves the readability and maintainability of the generated code.
+Without it, the DAT section is just an opaque "binary blob"; with it, the DAT section is readable and changeable PASM code placed inline in the C output.

 `--main`
   Automatically add a C or C++ main() function that will invoke the default